 You may find yourself reflecting on when would be the right time to have another baby.
 Even though you aren’t likely to be making any firm plans, you could reflect on the last 6 months and consider if having more children is on your agenda.
 There is no ideal age gap between children in a family – there are just too many individual variables which influence this decision.

-If your partner is feeling a little left out, make a point of including them in your baby’s care.
+Sometimes one partner can feel left out if they are not the primary caregiver.
+Make a point of including them in your baby’s care.
 It’s easy to become so absorbed and immersed in baby care that we can overlook the contribution others can make too.
 Step back sometimes and try not to always be seen as the “expert” parent.
 Babies only benefit from receiving loving care and interaction from lots of people.
 Although they develop primary, close relationships with the main caregivers, there is a lot of truth in the saying that “it takes a village to raise a child”.